 (D)Baby, (A)sing (G)with me some how.

 The playing techniques here are all about strumming pattern and find the right feeling.
 From a songwriting perspective we can see that the song is based on solely three very common chords.
 This gives the conclusion that songwriting not necessary are about finding new and unique chord progressions.
-Very often it is more about how the words are assimilated with the rhythm and timbre of the chords.
+Very often it's more about how the words are assimilated with the rhythm and timbre of the chords.

 If we analyze the first verse we can notice how the last syllables are rhyming in the pattern of ABAB: